Jump to content

 On May 30, 1868, Maj.
-Gen. John A. Logan proclaimed that Decoration Day should be observed as a nationwide commemoration of fallen soldiers of the Civil War.
+Gen. John A. Logan proclaimed Decoration Day to be a nationwide commemoration of the Civil War's fallen soldiers.

 Memorial Day History